 What a beautiful gift from the universe the day was.
-Perhaps setting forth the idea that it was a good day from the get-go allowed for this to emerge, bringing with it a joy that replaced the sadness and a clear reminder of why I love Santa Fe.
+Perhaps setting forth the idea that it was a good day from the get-go allowed for this to emerge, bringing with it a clear reminder of why I love Santa Fe.
 Good things can happen anywhere, at any time.
 We just have to be open to it.
 But Santa Fe, for me and for so many folks, seems to arrange these serendipitous encounters that point to something larger at work in the world.
 Those big, blue skies certainly create the right atmosphere.
 And, Michael's invite made the timing flawless.

 P.S.
 I've always liked Nanci Griffith's version Of John Prine's song, in which he sings back-up.
 It comes from her classic album, "Other Voices, Other Rooms," a tribute to many great folk artists, the title of which is taken from the Truman Capote novel by the same name.
-So, I couldn't resist another video to share with you of the two of them together.
-It's one of the coolest music videos I think I've seen.
+So, I can't resist sharing a video with you of the two of them together.
+It's one of the coolest music videos I've seen.
 There are ruins and tombs and angels on roof tops.
 And there are feathers, white feathers.
 I think you'll like it, too.

 Sunday, February 6, 2011

 For about a month now, I've been circling the perimeter of Santa Fe, never quite landing inside.
 But, that's all changed now.
 I'm here and it feels pretty good.
 I was concerned that I would hang on to the misgivings I apparently had about returning after almost a year, but they disappeared as I drove into town.